 Huawei fights to keep US funds flowing to its rural mobile customers

-China's Huawei Technologies Co Ltd, the world's biggest telecoms equipment maker, argued on Wednesday that Washington should scrap plans to prohibit wireless companies from using U.S. government funds to buy Huawei gear for their networks.

-WASHINGTON: China's Huawei Technologies Co Ltd, the world's biggest telecoms equipment maker, argued on Wednesday that Washington should scrap plans to prohibit wireless companies from using U.S. government funds to buy Huawei gear for their networks.
+WASHINGTON: China's Huawei Technologies Co Ltd, the world's biggest telecoms equipment manufacturer, argued on Wednesday (Jun 12) that Washington should scrap plans to prohibit wireless companies from using US government funds to buy Huawei gear for their networks.

-Huawei argued in a filing to the FCC Wednesday that the proposed rule would do nothing to protect national security, and could destabilize rural networks if they are required to rip out Huawei equipment they installed years ago.
+Huawei argued in a filing to the FCC on Wednesday that the proposed rule would do nothing to protect national security, and could destabilise rural networks if they are required to rip out Huawei equipment they installed years ago.

 "Huawei cannot and will not sabotage its customer networks.
 But recent actions by the United States government are only one step away from doing so," Huawei said in its filing.